-Shao Yi's meticulously made objects operate on the threshold between sculpture, installation art etc. In many of the new (2010/2011) works, the unexpected combination of stylistically distinct objects and material suggest various kinds of personal and mythical relationships.
-Combined together, these objects and paintings comprise subtle geometries and undistorted perspectives.
+Shao Yi's meticulously made objects operate on the threshold between sculpture, installation art etc. In many of the works, the unexpected combination of stylistically distinct objects and material suggest various kinds of personal and mythical relationships.
+Combined together, these objects and paintings comprise subtle geometries and impartial perspectives.

 Shao Yi's recent works mainly focus on the discovery and the use of new textures and material.
 Beginning in 2011, the artist purchased a piece of safety glass, smashed it into small pieces and initiated his new series of works, including 12x12x12, Hong, Parabola and so forth.
 Shao Yi produces these geometrical patterns or words, starting from a single point, an angle or for example from details of a particular side.
 The pieces of glass are extended on other edges and sides, presenting various forms at each step.

-Shao Yi was born in Hangzhou in 1967, he lives and works in Hangzhou and Shanghai.
-Recent exhibitions include: As A Reason for December 12th, Hangzhou (2018); Bunker · Dialogue, The Bunker, Beijing (2017); SHAO Yi Solo Exhibition: Shao Yi Is Here, ShanghART Beijing, Beijing (2016); Totem Producing, ShanghART Beijing, Beijing (2015); Light Fogging, BizArt, Shanghai (2008); Time of the Dragon - Contemporary Art from Shanghai, Rauma Art Museum, Finland (2012); Pulse Reaction, An Exchange Project on Art Practice, Times Museum, Guangdong (2012); Elementary Spectacle, ShanghART Gallery, Shanghai (2010), Contemporary Art Exhibition in Songjiang, Songjiang Creative Studio, Shanghai (2009); Light Fogging - Shao Yi Solo Exhibition, BizArt, Shanghai (2008).
+Shao Yi was born in Hangzhou in 1967, lives and works in Hangzhou and Shanghai.
+Recent exhibitions include: Silent Thunder, UCCA Center for Contemporary Art, Beijing (2021); Advent: Inventing Landscape, Producing the Earth, Qianshao Contemporary Art Center, Shanghai (2019); As A Reason for December 12th, Hangzhou (2018); Bunker · Dialogue, The Bunker, Beijing (2017); Shao Yi Solo Exhibition: Shao Yi Is Here, ShanghART Beijing, Beijing (2016); Totem Producing, ShanghART, Beijing (2015); Light Fogging, BizArt, Shanghai (2008); Time of the Dragon - Contemporary Art from Shanghai, Rauma Art Museum, Finland (2012); Pulse Reaction, An Exchange Project on Art Practice, Times Museum, Guangdong (2012); Elementary Spectacle, ShanghART H-Space, Shanghai (2010); Contemporary Art Exhibition in Songjiang, Songjiang Creative Studio, Shanghai (2009); Light Fogging - Shao Yi Solo Exhibition, BizArt, Shanghai (2008).